constroy/tanX/README.md

 ## To DO
 + complete the class tank
-+ complete the class bullet
 + complete the class terrain
++ add more kinds of terrain grids
 + make the images more pretty (wait for someone to do)
 + add some sound effects (wait for someone to do)